-We evaluate UnderwaterNet on UDD test set to investigate the effect of each part of it.
+We evaluate AquaNet on UDD testing set to investigate the effect of each part of it.
 All models were trained from scratch for 1600 epochs.

-{\bf Ablation on MBP.} MaxPool and MaxBlurPool \cite{Zhang2019Making} with different kernel size are used to compare with MBP as shown in Table \ref{t2}.
-Our method is 5.5\% higher than MaxPool due to anti-aliasing and multi-scale.
-Our method also achieves the highest accuracy among MaxBlurPools with a single kernel size, indicating the multi-level blur strategy is better for small object detection from cloudy underwater images.
+{\bf Ablation on MBP.} MaxPooling and MaxBlurPool \cite{Zhang2019Making} with different kernel sizes are used to compare with MBP as shown in Table \ref{t2}.
+Our method is 5.5\% higher than MaxPooling due to anti-aliasing and multi-scale.
+Our method also achieves the highest accuracy among MaxBlurPools with a single kernel size, indicating that the multi-level blur strategy is better for small object detection in cloudy underwater images.

-{\bf Ablation on MFF.} Compared with the original block in MobileNetv2 \cite{Sandler2018MobileNetV2}, we use different kernel size and add skip connections between branches in MFF.
+{\bf Ablation on MFF.} Compared with the original block in MobileNetv2 \cite{Sandler2018MobileNetV2}, we apply different kernel sizes and add skip connections between branches in MFF.
 Table \ref{t1} shows results with different settings.
 For the MFF, the first row equals to the block in MobileNetV2 \cite{Sandler2018MobileNetV2}, the second one equals to the block in MixNet \cite{1907.09595}, and the third one is a standard MFF block.
-As we can see, different kernel and skip connection operations improve the accuracy by 4.6\% compared with the first one.
-The results show that our MFF block is more suitable than blocks in MobileNetv2 or MixNet to extract and represent features from the underwater open-sea scenes under the same layer configurations.
+As we can see, different kernel and skip connection operations improve the accuracy by 4.6\% compared to the first one.
+The results demonstrate that our MFF block is more suitable than blocks in MobileNetv2 or MixNet to extract and represent features for the underwater open-sea scenes under the same layer configurations.